Do (at least) One Thing!

 Put the Stories of Local Activism to work!

-CCDD launched the "Stories of Local Activism" (SOLA) project to help inspire and guide others about what they might do in their own town or city to support democracy.
+CCDD launched the "Stories of Local Activism" project to help inspire and guide others about what they might do in their own town or city to support democracy.
 So check out the various case studies to see whether you might undertake a similar effort in your community.
 Or, maybe the case studies will spark a new idea entirely about how you can strengthen our democratic tradition and pluralistic society!

 Leverage our Networks

 Another way CCDD members seek to take action is by activating our "concentric circles" - ` reaching out across our respective networks to share information and opportunities for activism.
 This takes advantage of the concept of "trusted sources" - the idea that people are more apt to act on recommendations from people they know.
-Of course this influence goes in both directions as our concentric circles could inspire US to take particular actions to support democracy or racial justice.
+Of course this influence goes in both directions as our concentric circles could inspire US to take particular actions to support democracy and racial justice.

 Above is the CCDD Concentric Circle Chart - where we have identified the various sectors in U.S. society where CCDD members may have influence.